-This READ SCRIPTURE WORKSHOP covers the basic principles for reading and interpreting a New Testament Letter or epistle.
+This READ SCRIPTURE WORKSHOP covers the basic principles for reading and interpreting the Bible using a New Testament Letter or epistle as an example.

 In the first half of the workshop (part one) we cover the principles of interpretation, and in the second half (part two) we apply those principles to the letter of Jude.

 - Video Slides together with the audio recording for the live workshop (2 parts)

 - Audio Only (MP3) of the workshop (2 parts)

 - Workshop worksheet (PDF) which you can print and follow along

 - Teacher’s notes (PDF) for leading a small group through this workshop

 - Presentation Slides (Interactive PDF)

 We hope that these materials will help you to grow in your love and understanding of God’s Word!

 Print out the worksheet PDF (below) and u